 2.2 Data

-We reviewed (non-systematically) a group of studies that have generated quantitative mappings of a broad set of ecosystem services and biodiversity in Europe and used the outputs of these studies as inputs for our prioritization analyses.
-We used the following criteria for selecting the datasets: 1) relevance as collection (datasets are broad and representative sample of both ecosystem services and biodiversity), 2) spatiotemporal resolution (datasets have fine enough spatial grain and are collected around the same time) and 3) geographical coverage (datasets cover the same geographical region).
-Screening the available datasets left us with 770 selected datasets 11 features of ecosystem services capacity (from here called data group ES) and 759 features of biodiversity features (data group BD) (Table 1).
+The datasets we use in this study satisfy three broad criteria: 1) relevance as collection (datasets are a representative sample of both ecosystem services and biodiversity), 2) spatiotemporal resolution (datasets have fine enough spatial grain and are collected around the same time) and 3) geographical coverage (datasets cover the same geographical region). within total, we used 770 datasets constituting of 11 datasets for ecosystem services capacity (from here called data group ES) and 759 datasets for biodiversity (data group BD) (Table 1).

 [Table 1 approximately here]